Programs

 The “O” Street Project

-The “O Street” Project is a simple, humble outreach to persons who are the victims of homelessness.
-We provide a sack lunch, personal greeting, and support to people who live on the streets.
-The men, women, and children we meet are from diverse communities of faith.
-Their gratitude transforms our work helping us to realize how important it is for people of faith to be people of justice.
+The “O Street” Project is a simple, humble outreach to persons who are houseless, poor, neglected, or forgotten.
+We offer some immediate relief, personal greetings, and friendship to people in unfortunate situations.
+The people we meet are from diverse communities of faith.
+Their gratitude, courage, and wisdom transform our work, helping us to realize how important it is for people of faith to be people of justice, care, and compassion.

 Interfaith Prayer Services